-As per clause 7.2.1 / [IETF ECN] the transport level negotiation of ECN may be unsuccessful and this should be logged.
+As per clause 7.2.1 / [IETF RFC 6679] the transport level negotiation of ECN may be unsuccessful and this should be logged.
 The ECN failure event (ecnrous/fail) with failure type "INIT" is used to indicate this to the MGC.

 7.6.4 Ongoing use of ECN within an RTP session